spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

     - Cloud Account - Select the desired cloud account.
 AWS cloud accounts with AWS credentials need to be pre-configured in project settings.
     - Region - Choose the desired AWS region where you would like the clusters to be provisioned.
     - SSH Key Pair Name - Choose the desired SSH Key pair.
 SSH key pairs need to be pre-configured on AWS for the desired regions.
 The selected key is inserted into the VMs provisioned.
     - Static Placement - By default, Spectro Cloud uses dynamic placement wherein a new VPC with a public and private subnet is created to place cluster resources for every cluster.
 These resources are fully managed by Spectro Cloud and deleted when the corresponding cluster is deleted.
-Turn on the Static Placement option if its desired to place resources into preexisting VPCs and subnets.
+Turn on the Static Placement option if it is desired to place resources into preexisting VPCs and subnets.

 <InfoBox>
-The following tags should be added to the public subnet to enable auto subnet discovery for integration with aws load balancer service.
+The following tags should be added to the public subnet to enable auto subnet discovery for integration with AWS load balancer service.

 kubernetes.io/role/elb = 1
 sigs.k8s.io/cluster-api-provider-aws/role = public